mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_basics.md

 Overview of RNA-seq
 --------

-Herea are the general steps of an RNA-seq experiment:
+Here are the general steps of an RNA-seq experiment:

 1. **Isolation:** Isolate RNA molecules from a cell or population of cells.
 2. **Fragmentation:** Break RNA molecules into fragments (on the order of a few hundred bases long).